osofariu/news-search/README.md

 # News Search

-## Motivation

-- Do something fun with Langchain Agents that's just complex enough to help me learn about what's involved in creating a multi-step agentic flow and evaluating the results.
-- Use some public APIs that are easy to use, and free
-- Build something that is potentially useful, though that is not a primary concern.

-## MVP

-Currently we are able to download articles through a langgraph flow, starting with user request, clarifying the user's intent through some back and forth, and ending with a list of articles presented in a nice format to the user.
+Currently we are able to download articles through a langchain graph, starting with user request, clarifying the user's intent through some back and forth, calling the necessary tools, and ending with a list of articles presented in a nice format to the user.

-There are only two tools available:
+There are two tools available:

 - New York Times Archive
 - Web Search

 Depending on what you ask it will use one or both of the tools.

 The App works well enough, but we need an evaluation framework to test how well the app works with different inputs.
-Trying out RAGAs to see if how it can help with the evaluation.
+In the process of using phonenix arize to evaluate the retrieval process (for the index), tool usage, and the interaction with the user.

 Tracking some of my ongoing work in [IMPROVEMENTS.md](IMPROVEMENTS.md).